 In the beginning, electromechanical relays were used to transfer the Morse-code signal to long-distance through a wire.
 Today, they have a wide variety of applications and have become an important part of industrial control and automation systems.

 A Relay is an electro-mechanical or solid-state device, used to control a device or a circuit electrically by applying a control signal to its coil.
-It is also known by the names auxiliary relay, miniature relay or control relay.
+It is also known by the names auxiliary, miniature or control relay.

-Omron, a very reputed manufacturer of relays, medical equipment and industrial automation systems, defines relay as follows:
+Omron, a very reputed manufacturer of control circuits, medical equipment and industrial automation systems, defines them as follows:

 “A relay is a device designed to cause a sudden predicted change in a single or multiple electrical output circuits when certain conditions are satisfied by the electrical circuit that contains the relay device”.

 Relays have a wide range of application.
 You can find them everywhere: home appliances, automobiles, industries, and even in copy machines.
 In some applications, they are used for switching or control of circuit (as in timer-based lighting control) whereas in others they are used to sense and protect circuits (as in the case of earth fault protection relays).
 Therefore, it is difficult to specify their area of application area.

 They are basically classified into two types based on their working principle as electro-mechanical and solid-state relays.
 Let us discuss the principle of operation of each one of them in detail.

 Electromechanical relays transfer signals between its contact through a mechanical motion.
 It consists of two sections: the first is the electromagnet section and the other is the armature and mechanical contacts section.
 The electromagnet section consists of a set of coil wound over a magnetic core.